High-Altitude Medical

 Important rule:

-SAFE WATER IN THE MOUNTAINS
+SAFE DRINKING WATER IN THE MOUNTAINS

-In many mountainous regions:
+In many mountain regions:

-➤ access to clean water is limited
+➤ access to clean water may be limited

-➤ bottled water is not always available
+➤ bottled water may not always be available

-The safest methods are:
+The safest methods include:

 ➤ boiling water to a rolling boil

-➤ using travel filters
+➤ using portable water filters

-➤ using disinfectants
+➤ using chemical disinfectants

-If you are not allergic to iodine, have no thyroid problems, and are not pregnant, you can use: 5 drops of 2% iodine per 1 liter of water.
+If you are not allergic to iodine, do not have thyroid disease, and are not pregnant, you can use:

 -------

-If you want to better prepare yourself health-wise for trekking or a high-altitude expedition, you can find the extended version of the guide in the ebook"High Altitude Medicine in Practice – A Guide for Trekking and Expeditions" >>
+If you want to better prepare your health for trekking or a high-altitude expeditions, check out the expanded guide in the ebook "High-Altitude Medicine for Trekkers and Climbers" >>

 -----

-You will also learn practical knowledge about how to act in emergency situations in the mountains in the online training"High Altitude First Aid" >> - designed for those planning trips to high altitudes.
+Gain practical skills for handling emergencies in the mountains through our online training "High-Altitude First Aid" >> - prepared for those planning trips to high altitudes.

 -----

-PLANNING A TREKOR A HIGH-ALTITUDE EXPEDITION?
+PLANNING A TREK OR A HIGH-ALTITUDE EXPEDITION?

-If you want to check whether your health allows you to safely participate in a trek or high-altitude expedition, it is worth consideringa medical consultation >> or a telemedicine expedition package >>
+If you would like to check whether your health condition allows you to safely participate in a trek or high-altitude expedition, consider booking a medical consultation >> or using a telemedical expedition package >>

 The company was established in 2004.
 The goal of MedEverest is education in the field of mountain medicine and the dangers of high altitudes.
 I deal with all medical aspects of staying at high altitude.
 I organize medical support for trekking and high-altitude expeditions.